SonarSource/sonar-.net-documentation/README.md

 	*The aliases /k:, /n: and /v: can also be used.*

 	**>>NOTE >>** If any of the arguments contain spaces then that argument needs to be surrounded by double-quotes e.g. **/name:”My Project Name”**.

+	See [Configuring the MSBuild SonarQube Runner](#configuringMSBuildRunnerAnchor) below for more information on passing additional settings.

 2. **Launch your normal project build**